iisaka51/datajuggler/README.md

 ### read_contents()

 read contets from filepath.
-if requests module installed and filepath is starts with 'http://' or 'https://', read contents from URL. if dataset momdule installed and filepath is starts with 'sqlite://' or 'mysql://', 'postgresql://' read contents form DATABASE.
+if [requests](https://github.com/psf/requests) installed and filepath is starts with 'http://' or 'https://', read contents from URL. if [dataset](https://dataset.readthedocs.io/en/latest/) installed and filepath is starts with 'sqlite://' or 'mysql://', 'postgresql://' read contents form DATABASE.

 ```python